RISE-UNIBAS/metagrapho-tropy/README.md

 ## Creator

-This dataset was created by the University of Basel's Research and Infrastructure Support RISE (rise@unibas.ch) in 2023.
+This software was created by the University of Basel's Research and Infrastructure Support RISE (rise@unibas.ch) in 2023.

 ## File structure and data overview